wigsnes/TwitterContentReplyBot/README.md

 ```
 python twitter.py
 ```
-This will start an endless loop that check user tweets every minute, and replies if there are any match from [content.json](content.json).
+This will go through each users tweet and see if they match with any of the content found in [content.json](content.json).

 ## Running the bot on your own Twitter account